Corporate Governance

 NameStatusAttendance rate

-Tetsuo SetoguchiOutside Member of the Board100%
+Tetsuo SetoguchiOutside Director of the Board100%

-Miyuki SakuraiOutside Member of the Board100%
+Miyuki SakuraiOutside Director of the Board100%

-Risk Management Commitee
+Risk Management Committee

+This is an organization consisting of the President, who is the chairperson, and members appointed by the President.
 We promote sustainability activities based on our belief that promoting sustainability means implementing the Nippon Shokubai Group Mission “TechnoAmenity: Providing prosperity and comfort to people and society, with our unique technology.”
 We consider promotion of sustainability activities as a core theme of our corporate management.
 The Committee is responsible for deciding policies and strategies therefor, providing instructions to relevant departments, and evaluating the results of the activities.

 Internal Audit Department